Brentuximab (Adcetris)

 Brentuximab targets a protein called CD30 that is found on Hodgkin lymphoma and anaplastic large cell lymphoma cells.
 Brentuximab sticks to the CD30 protein and delivers a drug to the cell.
 The drug then kills the cell.

-How you have it
+How do you have brentuximab?

-You have brentuximab into your bloodstream (intravenously).
+You have brentuximab into the bloodstream (intravenous).

-These are long plastic tubes that give the drug into a large vein in your chest.
+You might have treatment through a long plastic tube that goes into a large vein in your chest.
 The tube stays in place throughout the course of treatment.
+This can be a:

 You have brentuximab as a drip (infusion) over 30 minutes.
+You have it in

 Tests